okooo5km/zipic-raycast/README.md

 - Preview the selected files before compression
 - Customize all compression parameters in a user-friendly interface
 - Select a save directory using a folder picker when using custom location

+### 3. Presets

+Use the `Manage Compression Presets` command to create and manage presets:

+- **Create Presets**: Save your frequently used compression settings as named presets
+- **Edit Presets**: Modify existing presets as needed
+- **Set Default Preset**: Choose a preset to be used by the `Compress Images` command
+- **Use Zipic App Settings**: Option to use Zipic's internal settings without specifying parameters

+Then use the `Compress Images with Preset` command to:

+- Choose from your saved presets for quick compression
+- Use Zipic's internal settings for compression

 ## URL Scheme